minkphp/docs/en/index.rst

 HTTP Authentication
 ~~~~~~~~~~~~~~~~~~~

-Also, Mink session has special method to perform HTTP Basic authentication:
+Also, Mink session has a special method to perform HTTP Basic authentication:

 .. code-block:: php